Add to shortlist

 Testimonials

 “Family law barrister, Srishti Suresh was excellent to work with in a very trying time for me.
 She was extremely personable and confident and so I found her a reassuring guide through what had been a very distressing process.
 In a few short days, Srishti changed my life for the better and I’m supremely grateful.”
-Lay Client
+Client

 “Chambers have a very capable and knowledgeable barrister in Ms Suresh […] I am sure she will go very far in her career.”
 District Judge